pelican-eggs/eggs/game_eggs/factorio/clusterio/README.md

 # Clusterio

+*A Note on terminology.
+The developers of Clustorio are using the rather outdated Master/Slave terms for Primary/Secondary or Management/Processing nodes.
+We will use them in this guide and egg to avoid confusion, but would prefer a more modern set of terminology.*

 ## Introduction

 Clusterio (https://github.com/clusterio/clusterio) is a clustered Factorio server manager that provides the tooling for implementing cross server interactions in Factorio.